-Because we use a number of Associate Consultants, it is likely that we will be able to match your dates.
+Because we use a number of Consultants, it is likely that we will be able to match your dates.
 The earlier you can contact us, the better.
 However, we will always endeavour to accommodate your requests.

 Why are you called "Athelbrae"?

 When we moved to our previous address in 1995, we were looking for a house name.
 Kate's father was a Merchant Navy Captain who worked for a number of tanker companies, one of which was the Athel Line.

 Each ship's name was prefixed with the word 'Athel', (for example, AthelKnight).
 Kate's father's first command was the Athelbrae.
 When the ship was decommissioned, he was presented with the nameplate from the bridge.

 When he died in 1992, he left this nameplate to Kate.
 Hence, we decided to call our new home, Athelbrae, in memory of Kate's father.

 We started the business in 1998 and wanted an unusual name that was not linked to our family name.
 The obvious choice was Athelbrae Business Consultancy after the ship.
 A secondary benefit is that it will appear at the start of your address book.
 An obvious place for your provider of choice!!

 Can you tell me a bit more about the ship?

 The ship, (be careful not to call it a boat, naval people get extremely touchy over these sort of things!) is the Athelbrae which is the source of the business name (see the answer above).